Overview of Red Hat OpenStack Platform

 Template-based orchestration engine that supports automatic creation of resource stacks.

 Each OpenStack service contains a functional group of Linux services and other components.
-For example, the glance-api and glance-registry Linux services, together with a MariaDB database, implement the Image service.
+For example, the glance-api and glance-registry Linux services, with a MariaDB database, implement the Image service.

 OpenStack Dashboard (horizon)